daniloorozco/rubix-cube/README.md

 ## Playing

 Rotate the entire Rubik’s cube by touching outside the cube or six center cubes.
-Touch on individual cubes rotate the layers and note center layer is not rotatable.
+Touch on individual cubes rotate the layers.
+Note center layer is not rotatable.